 An assessment is an evaluation by a member of the Aged Care Assessment Team (ACAT) who is a health care professional in the area of senior care.
 They will visit you and ask you some questions about your life and lifestyle to find the best possible care options for you.
 If you wish, you may instruct your doctor to provide your medical history to the ACAT representative.
 These assessments are free.

 Q. What if I only need care for a short time?

+This is commonly known as respite care, which Allity provides in conjunction with permanent care accommodation.
 Respite is a period of temporary accommodation in an aged care home, which may be required for a number of reasons.

 Respite needs to be booked well in advance in our Allity homes, so it is best to contact the home of your choice as early as practicable to secure a place.

 Q. What kind of personal care can I expect to receive?